 In this article, we are going to put Bit and Microsoft Word in the ring together and battle it out to find out which tool emerges on top!

-Microsoft Word Vs. Bit – Battle for the Ultimate Document Collaboration Too
+Microsoft Word Vs. Bit – Battle for the Ultimate Document Collaboration Tool

-Since Word is one of the oldest document editor out there, we all are pretty familiar with the user interface.
-Everyone has seen and worked on the famous “ribbon top bar layout” of Word.
-Word online follows the same design interface.
+Since Microsoft Word is one of the oldest document editor out there, we all are pretty familiar with the user interface.
+Everyone has seen and worked on the famous “ribbon top bar layout” of Microsoft Word.
+Microsoft Word online follows the same design interface.

 Bit.ai, on the other hand, follows a much more modern design language.
 The “less is more” aspect of Bit’s user interface works well for teams looking to put their heads down and work without getting distracted.
 Bit has a single drop-down menu that contains key things you can do with your document and that’s it!
 Easy as pie.

-If you are looking for a clean, minimal interface that helps you and your team work without losing focus, Bit is the clear winner.
-However, if you accustomed to Word’s extensive formatting options and ribbon layout, you might want to stick to the old world – Word Online.
+If you are looking for an alternative to Microsoft word with a clean, minimal interface that helps you and your team work without losing focus, Bit is the clear winner.
+However, if you accustomed to Microsoft Word’s extensive formatting options and ribbon layout, you might want to stick to the old world – Word Online.

 Once you open up a Bit document, simply start typing and highlight any portion of text to format it.
 Choose whether you want to bold, italicize, or underline your text, add a heading or subheading, create a quote, add a bulleted, numbered or check-marked lists and much more.